-Topics will include language, leisure and current affairs.
-To demonstrate speaking skills, students give a presentation on a chosen theme.
-Debates and discussions on topical issues will be a key part of the course to further develop verbal skills.
-Students listen to a range of authentically-spoken passages and conversations from different contexts at near native speed and are challenged to understand the main points.
-Complex, authentic texts from a range of different contexts are read with the aim of understanding and reporting on the essential points.
+You will listen to a range of authentically-spoken passages and conversations from different contexts at near native speed and are challenged to understand the main points.
+Complex, authentic texts from a range of different contexts will be read with the aim of understanding and reporting on the essential points.

 Biography.
 The world of work in Spain.
 Spanish society, customs and stereotypes.
 Writing an email, take messages and pass them on.
 Talk about anecdotic situations.

 News and demonstrations.
 Tourism and anecdotal situations.
 Environmental issues.
 Food and Health.
 Family and relationships.
 Describing objects.